 Below, two more paintings by Paul (of Mickey's parents) and two of Mickey, by Herring (1938) and Wilford Seymour Conrow (1943).

-After Paul's death in 1959, Mickey served as HMA's Director until her own retirement in 2003.
+After Paul's death in 1959, Mickey served as HMA's Director until her own retirement in 1996.
 She kept the Museum going through two moves (into the the former office building of Shuford Mills in 1960 and into its current location in the early 1980's), she shepherded the Museum's growth in programming and in its collection of art, and she assured HMA's first prestigious national accreditation ranking from the American Association of Museums in 1991 after a meticulous three-year-process.
-(She is pictured on her induction in the Hickory Rotary Club in 1997 and being celebrated at her retirement.)
+(She is pictured on her induction in the Hickory Rotary Club in 1997, and in the early 2000's.)

 The photographs in this post are from HMA's files.
 The paintings are from HMA's collection and also from its 2017 exhibition (July 27, 2017 - January 21, 2018) of works selected by Guest Curator Pat Turner Mitchell, Mickey's niece.
 The exhibition explores the formative years personally and professionally of Mickey and Paul, and showcases works by Paul and the artists who influenced his artistic development,including Wilford Seymour Conrow who also played an instrumental role in encouraging Paul’s establishment of HMA.

 Post by Karin Borei, HMA Project Coordinator, writer and editor as needed, and HMA blogger since March 2015.